Uncodin/bypass-ios/README.md

 ### CocoaPods

+You can find a [sample project that integrates Bypass using CocoaPods here](https://github.com/damiancarrillo/bypass-ios-sample-cocoapods).

 Assuming you have CocoaPods installed, you can start using Bypass by doing the following:

 * Create your Xcode project